cashubtc/nuts/xx.md

 # NUT-XX: STARK-proven Computations (Cairo)

 `optional`

 `depends on: NUT-10`

 ---

-This NUT describes the use of STARK proofs (Cairo) which defines a spending condition based on [NUT-10][10]'s well-known `Secret` format.
-Using Cairo, we can lock ecash tokens requiring a valid STARK proof of some program defined by the sender is provided to the Mint by the receiver.
+This NUT describes the use of STARK proofs of Cairo program execution which defines a spending condition based on [NUT-10][10]'s well-known `Secret` format.
+Using Cairo STARK proofs, ecash tokens can be locked to the successful execution of a specific Cairo program with a given output.
+This enables use cases such as proving computational work, verifying complex logical conditions, or coupling ecash spending to arbitrary program execution.

+`Cairo` spending conditions require a valid STARK proof of program execution as witness data.
+The STARK proof demonstrates that a specific Cairo program was executed correctly and produced the expected output.
+This differs from the cryptographic proofs used in Cashu's blind signature scheme - here we refer to zero-knowledge STARK proofs of computational integrity.

+Caution: If the mint does not support this type of spending condition, proofs may be treated as a regular anyone-can-spend tokens.
+Applications need to make sure to check whether the mint supports a specific kind of spending condition by checking the mint's [info][06] endpoint.

-## STARK-proven-Computation
+## Cairo

 [NUT-10][10] Secret `kind: Cairo`

-If for a `Proof`, `Proof.secret` is a `Secret` of kind `Cairo`, the proof must be unlocked by providing a witness `Proof.witness` and one or more valid signatures in the array `Proof.witness.signatures`.
+If for a `Proof`, `Proof.secret` is a `Secret` of kind `Cairo`, the proof must be unlocked by providing a witness `Proof.witness` containing a valid STARK proof of Cairo program execution.

-When spending a locked token, the mint requires a valid STARK proof-of-computation in `Proof.witness.stark_proof` *TODO: check that this is the correct name* of the corresponding program hash in `Proof.Secret.data`.
+When spending a locked token, the mint requires a valid STARK proof of computation in `Proof.witness.cairo_proof` that demonstrates the correct execution of the program whose bytecode hash is specified in `Secret.data` and produces an output matching one of the values in `Secret.tags.program_output`.

-To give a concrete example of the basic case, to mint a locked token we first create a Cairo `Secret` that read:
+To give a concrete example of the basic case, to mint a locked token we first create a Cairo `Secret` that reads:

 ```json
 [